Equidistribution of realizable Steinitz classes for cyclic Kummer extensions: Preliminary results on -Kummer extensions

 Therefore,

 \end{proof}

-Note that by design, our choice of $r$ correspond to representatives $\gamma$ of equivalence classes of $\ell$-Kummer extensions with a given $\ell$-part and $\ell$-power part (combined in the ideal $\mf I$).
+By design, our choices of $r \in D_X(\mf I,c)$ correspond to representatives $\gamma$ of equivalence classes of $\ell$-Kummer extensions with a given $\ell$-factor and $\ell$-power part (combined in the ideal $\mf I$).
 Morally speaking, this means that the likelihood of a representative $\gamma$ of an equivalence class of $\ell$-Kummer extensions is equally likely to be in any congruence class (up to $\ell$-powers) modulo $\mf W$.
 This means that we can compute the density of $\gamma$ in such equivalence classes simply by computing the structure of the group $H$.

-We should note that we also have to worry about the torsion subgroup of $U_{\tors} \seq U$.
-Because we have not quotiented by $U_{\tors}^\ell$ in our definition of $B$, we have counted $\frac{\#U_{\tors}}{\ell}$ $\gamma \in \O_K$ corresponding to each $\ell$-Kummer extension.
+\begin{rmk} We should note that we also have to worry about the torsion subgroup of $U_{\tors} \seq U$.
+Because we have not quotiented by $U_{\tors}^\ell$ in our definition of $Y$, we have counted $\frac{\#U_{\tors}}{\ell}$ $\gamma \in \O_K$ corresponding to each $\ell$-Kummer extension.
 However, this is not an issue because $U_{\tors}$ is a finite group, each element of a coset $U_{\tors}/U_{\tors}^\ell$ will be equivalent up to $\ell$-powers mod $\mf W$ by definition, and each coset of $U_{\tors}^\ell$ has the same number of elements.
-Therefore, we can safely ignore this complication when moving from our lattice result to the corresponding result for $\ell$-Kummer extensions.
+Therefore, we can safely ignore this complication when moving from our lattice result to the corresponding result for $\ell$-Kummer extensions. \end{rmk}

-Proposition \ref{Lattices} fully covers the congruence condition in calculating $\rho_{\mf Q}$.
-Before we state and prove the main results of this subsection, we must also deal with the divisibility condition, which is to say we must determine the density of extensions corresponding to $\gamma \in \O_K$ where $\mf q \mid \gamma$ for a given $\mf q$.
-The following result is well-known and is the content of \cite[\S 6, Exercise 13]{M}. \begin{prop} Let $K$ be a number field of degree $n$ and $\mc C \in \Cl(K)$.
-Also, let $Q$ be an ideal in $K$.
-Then